hlascelles/karina_personal_website/_posts/travel/2020-04-04-london-parts.md

 ### 6. East Ham

-* South Indian neighbourhood.
-Visit London Sri Mahalakshmi Temple, eat South Indian food, Indian grocery shopping.
+* London Sri Mahalakshmi Temple - South Indian temple.

 <a name="elephant-and-castle"></a>

 ### 7. Elephant and Castle

 * Newport Street Gallery - a large space with temporary art exhibitions.
 Free.

+**Food and drink:**
+* Kachori - great North Indian.

 <a name="finchley"></a>